asmodeus812/adv1-pillz-pro/README.md

 Following the above link select the latest successful run and then click on the "firmware" text to download the "firmware.zip" which contains all the supported boards binary files.

-A guild to flashing the firmware images can be found in the following links to dcpedit's github page for both the [blackpill](https://github.com/dcpedit/pillzmod?tab=readme-ov-file#vial-firmware-for-blackpill) and the [Pill bug](https://github.com/dcpedit/pillzmod?tab=readme-ov-file#zmk-firmware-for-pill-bug).
+A guild to flashing the firmware images can be found in the following links to dcpedit's github page for both